The popularity of cell phones and wireless communication devices has resulted in a proliferation

 The purpose of this testing is to empower you to make responsible, fact-based decisions about the RF environment

-recommendations.
+RF exposure assessments in the industry.
 All services are delivered by personnel with several years of experience in planning and

 directing the installation of radio communication facilities, using equipment with current factory calibration

-ability to address the issue of low-level, long-term, non-thermal exposures, and to articulate the scientific
+the issue of low-level, long-term, non-thermal exposures, and to articulate the scientific rationale for a precautionary

-rationale for a precautionary exposure guideline.
+exposure guideline.

 Some International Precautionary Exposure Guidelines